ircam-ismm/sc-components/README.md

 ### Unlock context menu

 When developing, having the possibility to right-click on an element to inspect it can be very handy.
-You can re-enable this behavior by setting the `SC-DEBUG` global variable to `true`:
+You can re-enable this behavior by setting the `SC_DEBUG` global variable to `true`:

 ```js
 window.SC_DEBUG = true;